li-group/OptiChat/README.md

 # Build Your Own (Infeasibile) Model and Test it:
 <a name="build-your-own-model-and-test-it"></a>
 At the current stage, OptiChat only supports optimization models written in Pyomo.
 A typical Pyomo model example is given as follows.
-**Please remember to set parameters "mutable=True" unless you are entirely certain that a parameter cannot be altered in any manner (eg. task duration in scheduling).**
+**Please remember to set parameters "mutable=True" unless you are entirely certain that a parameter cannot be altered in any manner (eg. task duration in scheduling).
+This is because pyomo only has the mutable parameters in symbolic form, which is essential for GPT to work well.** Try to add some comments for the parameters and variables.
 ```python
 from pyomo.environ import *